alphagov/ai-publishing-feedback-experimentation/README.md

 ### Running the application locally using Docker compose

-Note: This will run the streamlit app, the Qdrant database, and the evaluation script on your local machine
+Note: This will run the Streamlit app, the Qdrant database, and the evaluation script on your local machine.

 To run the application, make sure you have docker and docker-compose installed and have the relevant environment variables stored (speak with the AI team).
 Then run `docker-compose up`.